mshiltonj/resource-routing/README.md

 The resources() function takes a minimum of three parameters:

-1. The express ap object
+1. The express app object
 2. The app controllers directory.
 3. The entity/class/model_name, in pluralized form, that will have restful routes.